marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Syntax Error**: A programming error that is detected before the program runs… things like missing brackets or colons, or other unambiguously illegal code.

+**Tuple**: Tuples are ‘lightweight lists’ – they work a lot like lists, except that you can’t change them once they have been created.
+They are used for, among other things, returning multiple values from functions.
+Tuples do exist in some other languages, but far from all.

 **Type**: (of variables or other data).
 The type of information stored, and/or the coding scheme used to store them.
 Understanding what type your variables are is critical to understanding what is going on in a program.
 Simple variable types in Python are `int` (short for Integer), `float` (short for Floating point number), `bool` (short for Boolean, i.e. a True/False variable) and `str` (string).

+**User Defined Function**: A function that you write, as part of your program.

 **Variable**: A variable is best thought of as a box in the computer’s memory which can store some value for you to do something with later.
 Variables have names which the programmer assigns – these should be chosen to aid readability of the program, i.e. they should give at least a hint as to what the value is used for (e.g. age_in_years, not just a).
 Variables have a ‘type’ – the sort of value they hold (e.g. a string or a number – it’s actually much more complex than that, but that will do for now).
 Once you put a value into a variable, it stays there until the program finishes, or until you put a new value into it.